 Cantor also believed that his “well-ordering” was some kind of an extension of the concept of counting by natural numbers.
 For example, although he had proved that the real numbers cannot be enumerated, his Grundlagen, Section 2 shows that he really believed the real numbers could nevertheless somehow be “counted” by his transfinite numbers.

 The invention of the “axiom of choice”

-There is an English translation of both in the book: From Frege to Gödel: a source book in mathematical logic, edited by Jean Van Heijenoort, Harvard University Press, 1967.)
+There is an English translation by Stefan Bauer-Mengelberg: “A new proof of the possibility of a well-ordering”, it is available in the book From Frege to Gödel, ed.
+Van Heijenoort, Harvard University Press, 1967, pp:183-198.)
 Although this is called a theorem, it simply replaces the implausible claim of “well-ordering” by another implausible claim, which is the so-called “axiom of choice”, and which is simply another way of stating the same assumption.
 Only the gullible will be fooled by such chicanery.
 (Footnote: In his 1904 paper, Zermelo stated it as: “A set S that can be decomposed into a set of disjoint parts A, B, C, …, each containing at least one element, possesses at least one subset S1 having exactly one element in common with each of the parts A, B, C, … considered.”)
 (Footnote: Incidentally I note that at the time of writing, Jan 2022, Wikipedia states that ‘Georg Cantor considered the well-ordering theorem to be a “fundamental principle of thought”.’ with the source quoted as being from a Cantor work of 1883.
 This of course is incorrect, as Zermelo’s so-called “theorem” was only published in 1904.)

 What is “well-ordering”?